aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/_index.md

 - Connect to your new cluster via the PCluster Manager console.
 - Submit a sample job and check what is happening in the background.

-Before proceeding to the next stage, let's review what is AWS ParallelCluster and we will dive onto AWS ParallelCluster API.
+Before proceeding to the next stage, let's review what is AWS ParallelCluster and dive into AWS ParallelCluster API.